The-w0rst/grimmbot/README.md

    pip install -r requirements.txt
    ```

-   On Windows you may instead run `./setup.exe` which installs the same
+   Alternatively you can run `./setup.sh` which installs the same
    dependencies for you.
 3. Fill in the environment files found in `config/` with your Discord token and
    any API keys the bots rely on: